-- Regeneration and Housing Panel to consider issues relating to regeneration, economic development, strategic transport and Housing; - Community and Environment Panel to consider neighbourhood issues, street scene and Highways, community safety as well as environmental issues, and - Health and Adult Social Care Panel to consider issues that fall within the remit of Public Health Directorate, Adult Social Care and wider Health issues. - The membership of each Standing Panel is 9 Elected Members.
-However, there are also additional workforce representatives and Coopted Members on the Panels, as detailed below at paragraphs 44 to 45. - 38.
-To maximize cross-party representation, political proportionality to the scrutiny function is disapplied.
+- 40. The 2015 review had recommended fixed meeting dates for OSMC with Panels having flexibility to agree meeting dates as and when required.
+OSMC recognised that due to the number and nature of issues considered by Health Scrutiny and the requirement for the Children's Scrutiny Panel to review activities of the Doncaster Children's Trust (DCT), these Panels should continue to agree a small number of fixed meeting dates to consider these issues. - 41.
+The Regeneration and Housing Panel currently does not hold any scheduled meetings with the Communities and Environment Panel holding one meeting to meet its Crime and Disorder responsibilities.
+It was recommended that two fixed meetings for both Panels be set in the Council Diary to provide an opportunity to give an overview of priorities in these areas and take account of any evolving issues that may require consideration. - 42.
+The membership of each Standing Panel is 9 Elected Members.
+However, there are also additional workforce representatives and Coopted Members on the Panels, as detailed below at paragraphs 50 to 51. - 43.
+To maximise cross-party representation, political proportionality to the scrutiny function is disapplied.
 If proportionality was applied to OSMC and the Scrutiny Panels, the total number of seats available to each Group and the Independent Members, Councillors Nigel Cannings and John Cooke, would be as follows:-

-Labour 35
+Labour 34

 Conservatives 6

 Mexborough First 2

-Independent 1
+Independent 2

-Disapplying proportionality on Overview and Scrutiny provides an opportunity for a greater number of seats to be offered to those Members who are not on the Majority Group.
+44. Disapplying proportionality on Overview and Scrutiny provides an opportunity for a greater number of seats to be offered to those Members who are not in the Majority Group.
 This supports good governance principles by providing an opportunity for wider Member engagement and cross party participation.
 This also provides a wider pool of Members with the necessary interest or expertise to participate in and help strengthen Overview and Scrutiny arrangements.

-- 39. The Vice-Chairs of the Standing Panels may substitute for Panel Chairs where they are unable to attend OSMC.
-Council is asked to note that when appointing to OSMC/Overview and Scrutiny Panels, that in accordance with Overview and Scrutiny Procedure Rule 3b, not all Chairs and Vice-Chairs are to be drawn from the same Political Group. - 40.
-In terms of fulfilling its statutory Health Scrutiny function, this is undertaken by the Health and Adult Social Care Panel and the statutory scrutiny functions around Crime and Disorder, will be undertaken by the Community and Environment Scrutiny Panel.
+- 45. The Vice-Chairs of the Standing Panels may substitute for Panel Chairs where they are unable to attend OSMC.
+Council is asked to note that when appointing to OSMC/Overview and Scrutiny Panels, that in accordance with Overview and Scrutiny Procedure Rule 3b, not all Chairs and Vice-Chairs are to be drawn from the same Political Group. - 46.
+In terms of fulfilling its statutory Health Scrutiny function, this is undertaken by the Health and Adult Social Care Panel and the statutory scrutiny functions around Crime and Disorder, will be undertaken by the Communities and Environment Panel.